 Baltimore Inner Harbor

 Baltimore is the big city of Maryland, and it’s where you’ll find the nightlife.
 Baltimore has a harbor for sailing and restaurants with a view, but go further in and you’ll find all the upscale shopping and luxury of the city.
 Those looking for family activities can find museums in Baltimore.

 Here is where you’ll find the best beaches in Maryland as well as where you might be able to get a boat for sailing.
 The bay also has a Maritime Museum dedicated to Maryland’s historical sailing culture.

 You can take a nice ferry ride from Chesapeake Bay to get to Smith Island.
 Many of Smith’s residents trace their lineage back to settlers who came to America from abroad.
 They keep the old traditions alive with their unique accent and “Smith Cake”, a delicious layered cake that’s the official dessert of Maryland.

 Maryland is one of the states that has legal sports betting and online gambling as of 2022.
 Visiting a casino along the bay will lead to a thrilling night of high-stakes fun.
-Or you can play using Maryland betting sites.
-Sports betting is really popular right now with the use of sportsbook apps.

 This site is where the battle that inspired the writing of our National Anthem happened.
 During the War of 1812, outnumbered US soldiers stood their ground against a vast British force.
 British ships unloaded cannon fire from the sea and attempted to breach the bay, but the US troops held the base through a long night.
 The next day, Francis Scott Key saw the red, white, and blue still on the fort and wrote the Star-Spangled Banner.